-- Leading international consultant in pharmaceutical medical affairs who has worked with medical affairs teams in Europe, the USA as well as in emerging markets in Asia-Pacific and the Middle East.
+- Leading international consultant in pharmaceutical Medical Affairs who has worked with MA teams across the globe.

-- Devised medical affairs strategies and implemented programmes to support more than 50 medical brands on behalf of the world’s leading pharma companies.
+- Devised MA strategies and implemented programmes to support more than 50 medical brands on behalf of the world’s leading pharma companies.

 Why You Should Attend